On the Beach (Neil Young album): Writing

 On the Beach is a folk rock album exploring themes of anger, alienation, and cautious optimism.
 "Walk On", the album's opener, has Young combining his melancholy outlook with a wish to move on and keep living.
 In the liner notes to Decade, Young describes the song as: "My over defensive reaction to criticisms of Tonight's The Night and the seemingly endless flow of money coming from you people out there."
 The social commentary "See the Sky About to Rain" dates from Harvest.
-It had been covered by The Byrds a year earlier on their eponymous reunion album.
+It had been covered by the Byrds a year earlier on their eponymous reunion album.

-"Revolution Blues" was inspired by Charles Manson, whom Young had met in the days he lived in Topanga Canyon, about six months before the Tate–LaBianca murders.
-David Crosby and Young's other bandmates objected to playing the song live.
-"Man, they didn't know if they wanted to stand on the same stage as me when I was doin' it.
-I was goin', 'It's just a fuckin' song.
-What's the big deal?
-It's about culture.
-It's about what's really happening.
-In a 1985 interview, Young recalled meeting Manson and being spooked by him:

-"I met him through Dennis Wilson.
-He wanted to make records.
-He wanted me to introduce him to Mo Ostin at Reprise...
-Musically I thought he was very unique.
+"Revolution Blues" was inspired by the criminal cult leader Charles Manson, whom Young had met when he lived in Topanga Canyon, about six months before the Tate–LaBianca murders.
+In a 1985 interview, Young said they had met through the musician Dennis Wilson, and that Manson had wanted him to introduce him to the record executive Mo Ostin to help him record music.
+Young said: "Musically I thought he was very unique.
 I thought he really had something crazy, something great.
 He was like a living poet...
 But I think he was very frustrated in not being able to get it, and he blamed somebody."
+Young's bandmates objected to playing "Revolution Blues" live.
+Young said: "It's just a fuckin' song.
+What's the big deal?
+It's about culture.
+It's about what's really happening."

-"For the Turnstiles" is a country-folk hybrid featuring Young's banjo guitar and a harmony vocal from Ben Keith, who also plays dobro on the track.
+"For the Turnstiles" is a country-folk hybrid featuring Young's banjo guitar and a harmony vocal from Ben Keith, who also played dobro.
 The lyrics critique the music industry, with Young later stating in the Decade liner notes: "If statues could speak and Casey was still at bat, some promoter somewhere would be making deals with Ticketron right now."
 The side closes with "Vampire Blues", a cynical attack on the oil industry, and side two opens with "On the Beach", a slow, bluesy meditation on the downsides of fame.